Get the Best ROI With These 5 Home Efficiency Upgrades

 3. Upgrading to Energy-Efficient Lighting

 Upgrading to energy-efficient lighting is a simple upgrade that can have a big impact on your energy bills.
 LED bulbs use up to 75% less energy than traditional incandescent bulbs and last up to 25 times longer.
-Although LED bulbs cost more upfront, they can save you money in the long run by reducing your energy consumption.
+Although LED bulbs cost more upfront, they can save you money in the long run by reducing your consumption.

 4. Upgrading to a High-Efficiency HVAC System